advancedfx/advancedfx/README.md

    https://hlae.site
    This site is run by a third party and one of the HLAE team members is involved.

+## Releated tools

+For a list of related tools see [related-tools.md](https://github.com/advancedfx/advancedfx/tree/main/related-tools.md)

 ## Changelog

 Newer changelog entries are replicated on the [releases page](https://github.com/advancedfx/advancedfx/releases).